-GENERAL NOTES FOR THE DOCUMENT VERIFICATION APPOINTMENT KEY DATES
+GENERAL NOTES FOR THE DOCUMENT VERIFICATION

+KEY DATES

-A DBS certificate and medical certificate will be valid for 6 months from the date of issue.
+A DBS certificate will be valid for 6 months and the medical will be valid for 4 months from the date of issue.

 DISCLOSURE & BARRING SERVICE APPLICATION

 Where an applicant does not already have a valid DBS Certificate, the Authority or its agent will process a DBS Certification application on behalf of the applicant.
 This service is offered by the Authority for a fee, which is payable by the applicant to the Authority or its agent.